Keyboardist08/snow-front/README.md

 ## About

 Need help clearing out some snow?
-Use Snow Helper to request help from neighbors!
+Use Snow Scooper to request help from neighbors!

-## Using Snow Helper
+## Using Snow Scooper

-It's quick and easy to get started with Snow Helper.
-To begin, just click on the locate icon {insert icon} so that Snow Helper can find your location.
+It's quick and easy to get started with Snow Scooper.
+To begin, just click on the locate icon {insert icon} so that Snow Scooper can find your location.
 Then follow the directions below to either submit a snow removal request or to volunteer to help.

 ### Need to remove some snow?